lsds/intravisor/runtime/musl-lkl/lkl/Documentation/kernel-hacking/hacking.rst

 their toes: it reflects a fundamental change (eg. can no longer be called with interrupts on, or does extra checks, or doesn't do checks which were caught before).
-Usually this is accompanied by a fairly complete note to the appropriate kernel development mailing list; search the archives.
+Usually this is accompanied by a fairly complete note to the linux-kernel mailing list; search the archive.
 Simply doing a global replace on the file usually makes things **worse**.

 Initializing structure members
 ------------------------------